-Road trippin’ just got a whole lot easier for vegans.
-This week Taco Bell announced that they are the first-ever quick-service restaurant to offer a certified vegetarian menu, vegans rejoiced!
+When Taco Bell announced that they were the first-ever quick-service restaurant to offer a certified vegetarian menu, vegans rejoiced!
 They still maintain that they have “millions of vegetarian options” that have been certified by the American Vegetarian Association.
-It’s really just a handful of ingredients (like rice, beans, guacamole, tomatoes, lettuce, and potatoes) done millions of ways, but that’s still huge progress on the fast food front than many other restaurants have made.
+It’s really just a handful of ingredients (like rice, beans, guacamole, tomatoes, lettuce, and potatoes) done millions of ways, but that’s still more progress on the fast food front than many other restaurants have made.

 - Ask for your dish to be made “vegetarian” (meaning made with beans instead of meat)